Plain AI Daily

 Claude Fable 5 and Mythos 5 Explained: Anthropic's New AI in Plain English

 Claude Fable 5 is the most capable AI model you can actually pay to use right now -- and it has had the strangest launch month in AI history.
 Anthropic released it on June 9, 2026 alongside a restricted twin called Claude Mythos 5.
 Three days later the US government slapped export controls on both models and they vanished.
 On June 30 the controls were lifted, and Fable 5 came back worldwide on July 1.
-If you subscribe to a paid Claude plan, you have it today, included within limits through July 7.
+If you subscribe to a paid Claude plan you have it today -- but as of July 20, how you pay for it depends on your plan.
 Free users do not get it at all.

 Key Takeaways

-- Fable 5 and Mythos 5 are the same model.
-The difference is safeguards: Fable 5 blocks high-risk cybersecurity and biology requests; Mythos 5 lifts some of those blocks for vetted partners only.
+• Fable 5 and Mythos 5 are the same model.
+The difference is safeguards: Fable 5 blocks high-risk cybersecurity and dual-use biology requests; Mythos 5 lifts some of those blocks for vetted partners only.
+Since August 6, 2026 the biology filter fires about 85% less often.

 What Are Fable 5 and Mythos 5?

 They are one model wearing two different safety configurations.
 Anthropic built a system so capable in sensitive areas -- especially cybersecurity and biology -- that it decided not to ship it raw to the public.
-Fable 5 is the general-release version: the full model, plus classifier-based guardrails that block offensive hacking requests, route most biology and chemistry questions to the older Opus 4.8 model, and prevent competitors from extracting its capabilities.
+Fable 5 is the general-release version: the full model, plus classifier-based guardrails that block offensive hacking requests, route blocked biology and chemistry questions to a different model, and prevent competitors from extracting its capabilities.
+As of July 24, 2026 those biology questions land on Opus 5 rather than the older Opus 4.8, so the fallback is a much stronger model than it was -- and since August 6, 2026 far fewer questions are routed at all, after Anthropic retrained the biology classifier and cut those fallbacks by about 85%.
 Mythos 5 is the same model with some guardrails lifted, available only to vetted organizations: cyberdefense teams in Anthropic's Project Glasswing program and, increasingly, select biomedical researchers.
 Anthropic is blunt that "the safeguards are what distinguish the two models."
 For everyone reading this, Mythos 5 is a headline, not a product -- Fable 5 is the one that concerns you.

 What Can Fable 5 Do That Older Claudes Couldn't?